juice-shop/pwning-juice-shop/part1/ctf.md

 3. After running `docker-compose up` from previous step, you should be able to browse to your CTFd instance UI (`<<docker host IP>>:8000` by default) and create an admin user and CTF name.
-4. Follow the steps 4-5 from the [Default setup](#local-server-setup)
+4. Follow the steps 5-8 from the [Default setup](#local-server-setup)
-   described above
+   described above.

 ##### Non-production Docker image